Charite University Hospital Berlin

 About the department

-The decisive advantage of proton irradiation is its release of energy into the effected tissues (Bragg peak), which allows an accurate irradiation of the tumor and protection of the immediately adjacent organs.
-The BerlinProtonen can provide a device for emitting a proton beam with an energy output of 68 MeV that can penetrate into the body to a depth of about 30 mm.
-This energy is ideal for treating tumors inside the eye.
-Malignant melanomas of the uvea should be irradiated first.
-These can be divided into choroidal melanomas or ciliary body melanomas and iris melanomas.
-In addition, proton therapy can be used to treat other tumors, such as conjunctival melanoma, hemangioma and retinoblastoma.
+An important advantage of proton irradiation is the characteristic exposure of energy to the tissues (Bragg-Peak), which allows to achieve the most accurate irradiation of the tumor with the preservation of adjacent organs and tissues.
+The center is equipped with a device for emission of a proton beam with an energy of 68 MeV, which can penetrate into the body to a depth of about 30 mm.
+This energy is ideal for the treatment of intraocular tumors.
+Malignant choroidal melanomas are primarily irradiated.
+They are divided into choroidal melanomas or ciliary body melanomas and iris melanomas.
+In addition, proton therapy can be used to treat other tumors, such as conjunctival melanoma, hemangioma, and retinoblastoma.

 Charite University Hospital Berlin: